oracle/terraform-provider-oci/website/docs/d/fleet_apps_management_fleet_resource.html.markdown

 The following attributes are exported:

-* `application_type` - Application Type associated with the resource when the resource type is fleet.
-Will only be returned for ENVIRONMENT fleets that are part of a GROUP Fleet.
 * `compartment` - Resource Compartment name.
 * `compartment_id` - OCID of the compartment to which the resource belongs to.
 * `compliance_state` - Compliance State of the Resource.